 The overall fabrication process consists of the successive patterning of a particular sequence of layers.
-The sequence of steps, called patterning, by which geometrical shapes are transferred into a layer of the final system, is very similar for each of the layers.
-The overall process is more easily visualized if we first describe the details of the patterning of one layer.
+The patterning steps by which geometrical shapes are transferred into a layer of the final system, is very similar for each of the layers.
+The overall process is more easily visualized if we first describe the details of patterning one layer.
 We can then describe the particular sequence of layers used in the process to build up an integrated system, without repeating the details of patterning for each of the layers.

 A common step in many processes is the creation of a silicon dioxide insulating layer on the surface of a silicon wafer, and the selective removal of sections of the insulating layer exposing the underlying silicon.
 We will use this step for our patterning example.
 The step begins with a bare polished silicon wafer, shown in cross section in figure 1.
 The wafer is exposed to oxygen in a high temperature furnace to grow a uniform layer of silicon dioxide on its surface, as shown in figure 2.
-After the wafer is cooled it is coated with a thin film of organic resist material as shown in figure 3.
+After the wafer is cooled, it is coated with a thin film of organic resist material as shown in figure 3.
 The resist is thoroughly dried and baked to insure its integrity.
 The wafer is now ready to begin the patterning.

-Whatever the origin of the pattern to be transferred to the wafer surface, by the time of actual wafer fabrication it almost universally exists as a mask.
+At the time of wafer fabrication the pattern to be transferred to the wafer surface exists as a mask.
 A mask is merely a transparent support material coated with a thin layer of opaque material.
 Certain portions of the opaque material are removed, leaving opaque material on the mask in the precise pattern required on the silicon surface.
 Such a mask with the desired pattern engraved upon it is brought face down into close proximity with the wafer surface as shown in figure 4.
 The dark areas of opaque material on the surface of the mask are located where it is desired to leave silicon dioxide on the surface of the silicon.
 Openings in the mask correspond to areas where it is desired to remove silicon dioxide from the silicon surface.
 When the mask has been brought firmly into proximity with the wafer itself, its back surface is flooded with an intense source of ionizing radiation such as ultraviolet light or low energy x-rays.
 The radiation is stopped in areas where the mask has opaque material on its surface.
 Where there is no opaque material on the mask surface, the ionizing radiation radiation passes on through and into the resist, the silicon dioxide, and silicon.
 While the ionizing radiation has little effect on the silicon dioxide and the silicon, it breaks down the molecular structure of the resist into considerably smaller molecules.
+We have chosen to illustrate this text using positive resist, i.e. the resist material remaining after exposure and development corresopponds to the opaque mask areas.
+Negative resists are also in common use.
+Positive resists are typically workable to finer feature sizes, and are likely to become dominant as the technology progresses.